xpeng000/git_basics/README.md

 - How to create another branch?

         git branch rachel //this will create another branch “rachel”

 - How to switch to another branch?

         git checkout rachel //switch to branch “rachel”

 - How to see all the branches?

         git branch //this will show all current branches

 - Can you make branches inside a branch?

 Yes!
-This is a common practice in larger scale projects.
+It is a common practice in larger scale projects.
 Subbranches inherit code from their master branch.

 - When to make branches?

-It’ll dependent on your project, but a new branch has the copy all your current code when created.
+It’ll depend on your project, but a new branch has the copy of all your current code when created.

 More on: https://www.youtube.com/watch?v=JTE2Fn_sCZs by Codemy School